 The detailed program itinerary below provides information on the various medical facilities that we will be visiting to learn about the healthcare system in Japan and fittingly, recognizing that Japan is such a land of contrasts, this will include a focus on both leading-edge medical technology and traditional medical practices.
 There will also be a series of lectures throughout the tour from both local physicians and Canadian presenters together with interactive discussions.
-Complete information on the individual medical topics being presented will be included with your predeparture documentation. - Academic Conference in Tokyo with presentations by Canadian & Japanese medical experts & interactive discussions on current medical issues - Visit to CYBERDYNE, a robotic medical device manufacturer, to learn about their products and treatments (Tokyo) - Presentation on acupuncture (Kanawaza) - Visit to a local hospital in Takayama to learn about the Japanese healthcare system and meet with local doctors. - Introduction to Zazen meditation, with the session being led by a Buddhist monk (Kyoto) - Shiatsu initiation with a Shiatsu Master (Kyoto) In addition, any physician who would like to make a short presentation at the Academic Conference should register their interest by completing the relevant section of the program registration form and the Group Medical Director, Dr. Peter Bloch (tel: 905-842-2660, e: 78pbloch@gmail.com) will contact you directly.
+Complete information on the individual medical topics being presented will be included with your predeparture documentation. - Academic Conference in Tokyo with presentations by Canadian & Japanese medical experts & interactive discussions on current medical issues - Visit Silver-Wing Shintomi Facility, a Special Nursing Home for the Elderly where participants will learn about the use of Cyberdyne (robotic medical) devices (Tokyo) - Presentation on acupuncture (Kanawaza) - Visit to a local hospital in Hiroshima to learn about the Japanese healthcare system and meet with local doctors. - Introduction to Zazen meditation, with the session being led by a Buddhist monk (Kyoto) - Shiatsu initiation with a Shiatsu Master (Kyoto) In addition, any physician who would like to make a short presentation at the Academic Conference should register their interest by completing the relevant section of the program registration form and the Group Medical Director, Dr. Steve Szarka (e: szarkas@mcmaster.ca, Tel: 1-905-648-3322), will contact you directly.
 A certificate of attendance will be provided to all attendees of the Academic Program.